 The Choir at St. Mary’s is fortunate in having a very good reputation in its field and sings at all the regular services at St. Mary’s Church.
 We have a traditional robed choir but they also sing informally at several services.
-The choir and music are present at weekly services and special services and the choir also sings at weddings and funerals when asked.
+The choir and music are present at weekly services and special services.
+The choir also sings at weddings and funerals, when asked.

 Singing away from Datchet

 The choir also occasionally visits and sings at other churches in The Southern Grouping of The Burnham & Slough Deanery.
 Notably however the Choir has led the Services for Weekends in Bath Abbey and also in Gloucester, Winchester, Lichfield, Wells and Worcester Cathedrals in recent years.
 The Choirs Administrator at Winchester Cathedral emailed us afterwards with the following comments

 Thank you very much for your email and I am so pleased that, from your point of view, the weekend here went well.I have heard nothing but glowing reports of the choir’s singing and how much you all contributed to the worship, so do please pass on our thanks to everyone.f you would like to come again at some point, we would be delighted to have you !Every good wish and many thank